 With a self-funded health plan, the company pays for actual employee healthcare costs through a fund, a model that can provide cost-saving opportunities.
 Instead of providing health insurance or employee benefit plans, a TPA helps coordinate reporting from outside vendors and offers administrative services to support the self-funded health plan.

-While HRAs are a type of self-funded health benefit, they function much differently than a self-funded group policy.
-They’re not as complex.
-They also don’t come with annual rate hikes or have steep participation rates that many small employers can’t meet.
+While HRAs are a type of self-funded health benefit, they function much differently from a self-funded group policy.
+They're not as complex on the surface, but they’re likely unfamiliar to employers and employees.
+This can create challenges with onboarding and education.
+They also don't come with annual rate hikes or have steep participation rates that many small employers can't meet.

-However, there are some compliance considerations that can be difficult to understand.
+Compliance considerations can be difficult to understand, especially with an individual coverage HRA (ICHRA).
 This is why some employers may consider a TPA if they offer an HRA.

 When it comes to administering an HRA, TPAs will often:

-If you're wary of relinquishing control of your health benefit to a TPA, know that outsourcing isn't your only option.
+If you're wary of relinquishing control of your healthcare benefit to a TPA, know that outsourcing isn't your only option.
 In many cases, you can use administration software.
-If your organization offers an HRA, utilizing PeopleKeep's benefits administration software is an excellent alternative.
+If your organization offers an HRA, utilizing PeopleKeep by Remodel Health's benefits administration software is an excellent alternative.

-That's why we handle the most time-consuming tasks, like preparing and updating legal documents, reviewing employee reimbursement requests, and even sending you a weekly email report with any reimbursements you need to approve.
+We handle the most time-consuming tasks, like preparing and updating legal plan documents, and reviewing employee reimbursement requests.
+We even send you a weekly email report with any reimbursements you need to approve.
 That way, you stay in complete control without worrying about the fine print.

 You and your employees will have access to our award-winning customer support team every step of the way.
 So whether you have questions about administering your HRA, how to reimburse your employees, or whether or not an expense qualifies, we're here to help.